-First priority in each category will be given to children who will have an older sibling attending the school in September 2018.
+First priority in each category will be given to children who will have an older sibling attending the school in September 2019.

-- 1. Looked after and previously looked after children (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St. Joseph's, Murton (see note 3)

-- 3. Other Catholic children (see note 3)

-- 4. Catechumens and members of an Eastern Christian Church (see notes 5&6)

-- 5. Children of other Christian denominations (see note 7)

-- 6. Children of other faiths (see note 8)

-- 7. Any other children
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+Catholic children who are resident in the parish of St. Joseph's, Murton. (see note 3) - 3.
+Other Catholic children. (see note 3) - 4.
+Other looked after and previously looked after children. (see note 2) - 5.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
+Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 7.
+Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8.
+Any other children.